Antioch Christian Church (Kansas City, Missouri)

 Antioch Christian Church is a historic church located at 4805 NE Antioch Road in Kansas City, Missouri.
 It was built in 1859, and is a one-story, frame building sheathed in clapboard siding.
 It has a front gable roof and measures approximately 33 feet wide and 51 feet, 6 inches, deep.
-It was moved to its present location in 1968.The church was originally organized in 1853 by Reverend Moses E. Lard, a prominent evangelist.
-The 1859 building actively served the congregation until 1957.
-Today, this original building is a registered local historical site maintained by current church members, used for special worship services and events like weddings.
+It was moved to its present location in 1968.